United Lutheran Church in America

 Prior to the formation of the ULCA, the original three synods had formed various committees between 1877 and 1902 to coordinate activities.
 One of these was a joint committee to prepare a "Common Service for all English-speaking Lutherans".
 As a result of that committee's work, the Common Service of 1887 was adopted by all three synods, and the Common Service Book of the Lutheran Church was jointly published by the publishing houses of the three synods in 1917.
 The ULCA took over publication of the Common Service Book upon its formation in 1918.

 In 1962, after a five-year merger process, the United Lutheran Church in America became part of the new Lutheran Church in America (LCA).
-Twenty-six years later, on January 1, 1988, the LCA joined with the American Lutheran Church (1960) and the Association of Evangelical Lutheran Churches, (1978) to form the Evangelical Lutheran Church in America, which is today the largest Lutheran church body in the United States.
+Twenty-six years later, on January 1, 1988, the LCA joined with the American Lutheran Church (1960) and the Association of Evangelical Lutheran Churches, (1978) to form the Evangelical Lutheran Church in America (ELCA), which is today the largest Lutheran church body in the United States.

 In 1961, just before its merger into the LCA, the ULCA had 4,893 pastors, 4,363 congregations, and 2,390,075 members.